no-go/tracksAndDistances/README.md

 - call it FoxtrotNoGPS (gpsd Code is a dummy, because I got trouble with that)
 - minimal file setup = maximal **do it yourself**
-- original Linux stuff working in Windows with cygwin 32bit (deprecated)
+- original Linux stuff working in Windows with cygwin (32bit, but setup is deprecated)
 - You need all building and compiling stuff from cygwin
 - finaly you have to start `foxtrotnogps.exe` in a X-Server terminal from cygwin
 - some glib code is still deprecared in foxtrotgps (lost of warnings during compilation)